 "During this year, the Office of the Accountant-General will put forward plans to strengthen the regulatory environment in the audit and accounting industry.
-This will be done by taking into account the recommendations of the Report on the Observance of Standards and Codes (ROSC) done by the World Bank."
+This will be done by considering the recommendations of the Report on the Observance of Standards and Codes (ROSC) done by the World Bank."

-Therefore, the IRBA, during the period 2015-2020, adopted a four-pillar strategy, in addition to its primary mandate, in order to contribute to and support national priorities.
+Therefore, the IRBA, during the period 2015-2020, adopted a four-pillar strategy, in addition to its primary mandate, to contribute to and support national priorities.